Covariant constructive gravity: A step-by-step guide towards alternative theories of gravity: The axioms of constructive gravity

-where now $k_a = - \partial_aS(x^m)$ is the wave covector of the ansatz.
-The $r\times r$ matrix $T^{AB}(k_a)$ is called the \textit{\textbf{principal symbol}} of the EOM.
-If the wave ansatz (\ref{waveAns}) with wave covector $k_a$ shall provide a non-trivial solution with $a_A \neq 0$ to the EOM, then, in particular, $T^{AB}(k_a)$ must be non-injective.
+where $k_a = - \partial_aS(x^m)$ is the wave covector of the ansatz.
+The $r\times r$ matrix $T^{AB}(k_a)$ is called the \emph{principal symbol} of the EOM.
+If the wave ansatz (\ref{waveAns}) with wave covector $k_a$ shall be a nontrivial solution with $a_A \neq 0$ to the EOM, then, in particular, $T^{AB}(k_a)$ must not be injective.

-Requiring such a square matrix to be non-injective is, of course, equivalent to imposing the vanishing of its determinant.
-There is, however, a caveat that obstructs this straight forward approach.
-If the theory at hand features gauge symmetries, its principal symbol is necessarily non-injective, irrespective of the specific covector $k_a$.
-The reason for this lies in the fact that for a gauge symmetry with $s$-dimensional orbits, there exist $s$ independent coefficient functions $\chi_{(i)A}(k_a)$, for $i = 1,...,s$, that are gauge-equivalent to the trivial solution $a_A(x^m)=0$ and thus are contained in the kernel of the principal symbol matrix.
-Consequently, if we wish to obtain at least one physically non-trivial solution with wave covector $k_a$ that does not vanish modulo gauge transformation, we need to require that the kernel of $T^{AB}(k^m)$ is at least $s+1$ dimensional.
-This is equivalent to imposing the vanishing of all order-$s$ sub determinants, i.e., a vanishing order-$s$ adjunct matrix
+Requiring such a square matrix to be noninjective is, of course, equivalent to imposing the vanishing of its determinant.
+There is, however, a caveat that obstructs this straightforward approach.
+If the theory at hand features gauge symmetries, its principal symbol is necessarily noninjective, irrespective of the specific covector $k_a$.
+The reason for this lies in the fact that for a gauge symmetry with $s$-dimensional orbits, there exist $s$ independent coefficient functions $\chi_{(i)A}(k_a)$, for $i = 1,\dots,s$, that are gauge-equivalent to the trivial solution $a_A(x^m)=0$ and thus are contained in the kernel of the principal symbol.
+Consequently, if we wish to obtain at least one physically nontrivial solution with wave covector $k_a$ that does not vanish modulo gauge transformation, we need to require that the kernel of $T^{AB}(k^m)$ is at least $s+1$ dimensional.
+This is equivalent to imposing the vanishing of all order-$s$ subdeterminants, i.e., a vanishing order-$s$ adjugate matrix